 SINGING TO THE SEAWEED (2021)

-Collaborative EP (above)
+Collaborative EP (below)

 A collection of responses to a collaged score (pictured) created for and with a drowning beach.
 Invited artists have made these sound works as intuitive reactions, reimagining an eerie and unpredictable landscape.
 The score, created by Joanne Matthews is a visualisation of the original sound work (track 3) which was created after a deep listening session in sea haar and site-responsive singing on a harbour wall.

 Released May 19, 2021.
 Featuring sound works by, Nicholas Escobar, Ewan Pearce and Ezra Berrnico, Joanne Matthews and Joe Coghill